neoforged/.github/primers/1.22/index.md

 - `net.minecraft.world`
     - `Stopwatch` - A record that holds the creation time and amount of time that has elapsed.
     - `Stopwatches` - A tracker for starting, managing, and stopping stopwatches.
+- `net.minecraft.world.effect`
-- `net.minecraft.world.effect.MobEffects#BREATH_OF_THE_NAUTILUS` - Prevents the user from losing air underwater.
+    - `MobEffects#BREATH_OF_THE_NAUTILUS` - Prevents the user from losing air underwater.
+    - `MobEffectUtil#shouldEffectsRefillAirsupply` - Whether the entity has an effect that refills the air supply while under a liquid.
 - `net.minecraft.world.entity`
     - `Entity`
         - `getHeadLookAngle` - Calculates the view vector of the head rotation.